 Williams Medal - The Williams Medal is presented to the player deemed Best on Ground in a Women's Premier League Grand Final.
 The medal was named the Coca Cola Medal from 2004/05 until 2014/15 when it was re-named the Williams Medal.

-Clarke Medal - The Clarke Medal is presented to the player deemed Best on Ground in a Men's Division 1 Grand Final.
+Clark Medal - The Clarke Medal is presented to the player deemed Best on Ground in a Men's Division 1 (Reserves Grade) Grand Final and is named after Stewie Clark, a long time official and supporter of the Nightcliff Football Club.